Mohit-Kundu-1/Linear-Regression_model/README.md

 But how do we find these coefficients, We can find these using different approaches.
 One is the Ordinary Least Mean Square Method approach and the Gradient Descent approach.

-We will be implementing the Ordinary Least Mean Square Method.
+We will be implementing both the approaches here.

 This repository is to implement linear regression algorithm without the use of scikit-learn python library.